European shares lose ground on concerns of second coronavirus wave

 The pan-European STOXX 600 index fell 0.4% at 0709 GMT after two straight days of gains, driven by optimism over global stimulus helping economies claw back from the coronavirus-led slide.

-Oil & gas .SXEP and miners .SXPP led declines among European sector indexes, while retailers eked out gains at the open.
+Oil & gas and miners led declines among European sector indexes, while retailers eked out gains at the open.

-German online fashion retailer Zalando (ZALG.DE) jumped 5.3% after it said it expected a bigger increase in sales and operating profit in the second quarter than analysts are forecasting as the pandemic prompts more people to shop online.
+German online fashion retailer Zalando jumped 5.3% after it said it expected a bigger increase in sales and operating profit in the second quarter than analysts are forecasting as the pandemic prompts more people to shop online.
+(Reporting by Shreyashi Sanyal in Bengaluru)